 My proud, wonderful father passed away when I was sixteen.
 By then, I was resident organist at one of the better clubs and had bought a car that I couldn't drive for a few months until I became old enough to have a licence.

-In my early 20's, after year long stint in a band on a cruise ship sailing around the Caribbean, I decided it was time to take it all a bit more seriously and I became involved with several bands, one of which's singer was Brian Johnson, later of ACDC.
-I joined up with Splinter who were signed to George Harrison's Dark Horse label (I met George and would see him quite often when, 10 yrs later, I joined Eric Clapton's band), I joined Newcastle band Lindesfarne for a UK tour that took in several UK festivals including Knebworth and Glastonbury, and joined Glallagher and Lyle for a tour and album.
+In my early 20's, after year long stint in a band on a cruise ship sailing around the Caribbean, I decided it was time to take it all a bit more seriously and I became involved with several bands, one of which's singer was Brian Johnson, later of ACDC (see above).
+Then I joined up with Splinter who were signed to George Harrison's Dark Horse label (I met George when we played Hammersmith Odeon and would see him quite often when, 10 yrs later, I joined Eric Clapton's band), I joined Newcastle band Lindesfarne for a UK tour that took in several UK festivals including Knebworth and Glastonbury, and joined Glallagher and Lyle for a tour and album.
 In 1980, I was head-hunted by Dire Straits, and joined them as their first keyboard player and remained with them until the band broke up in 1992.

 People often point out that when I joined the Dire Straits, it turned into the huge, stadium-filling, number one in the world phenomena that people remember, and ask how much of a part I played in that.
 Before I joined, Mark's songs were written for and performed by a guitar only band, and he wanted to introduce another dynamic which would allow him to expand musically.
 I gave him a whole new bunch of colours for his musical palate and opened up another world to him.
 He used it very well.
 I'm a huge fan of MK's work.